6 Reasons Why Servers Need So Much RAM

 6. Servers Need to Account for Growth Possibilities

 Finally, it’s always best to plan ahead and consider your growth expectations.
 Sometimes, the RAM size recommendations can seem excessive.
-However, it’s advised to include more capacity than you currently need to ensure the server can support your growth rate.
+However, it’s advised to include more capacity than you need to ensure the server can support your growth rate.

 If this factor is overlooked, multiple issues are likely to arise in the future.
 Upgrading the memory size requires taking the server down for maintenance, which can interfere with your work.
 In addition, the unavoidable upgrades will bring extra financial costs.